 During the early days of lockdown, Harry was scared to leave the house and would follow his mum around, needing security as his anxiety built up.
 As he continued to watch the news, he stopped sleeping, was anxious and depressed, and became very distressed when any of his family members tried to go out.
 “When lockdown started, I was scared to leave my house and struggled to find anything good in life.
 I thought if I left the house, I would catch coronavirus.”

 “We were prisoners in our own home” says Debbie, Harry’s mum.
 “I could dash to the shops for essential supplies, but couldn’t do a large shop as I knew I had to get home before Harry realised I was gone.”

 Rachel, Harry’s DofE Manager at Beaumont School in Cumbria, got in touch with the family to talk about how Harry might be able to continue working on his DofE from home whilst college was closed.

 “We discussed what his options were and decided to suggest he grow vegetables on his allotment and share them out to local people who were shielding from the virus,” says Rachel.

 “I spoke to Harry and his mum a week later to find that Harry had gone every day to his allotment to tidy, dig, plant and water this safe space and also help others by watering their allotments.”

-From Debbie’s perspective, as well as helping him to support his local community for his Volunteering section, the allotment has been critical to Harry’s wellbeing.
+From Debbie’s perspective she agrees that, as well as helping him to support his local community for his Volunteering section, the allotment has been critical to Harry’s wellbeing.